 Christie Thomas

 Thank you, operator and good morning, everyone.
-Welcome to the HII Third Quarter 2022 Earnings Conference Call.
+Welcome to the HII third quarter 2022 earnings conference call.
 Joining me today on the call are Chris Kastner, our President and CEO; and Tom Stiehle, Executive Vice President and CFO.

 As a reminder, any forward-looking statements made today that are not historical facts are considered our company's estimates or expectations and are forward-looking statements made pursuant to the safe harbor provisions of Federal Securities Law.
 Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially.
 For additional information regarding factors that could cause actual results to differ materially from expected results refer to our SEC filings.
 Also, in their remarks today, Chris and Tom will refer to certain non-GAAP measures.
 For reconciliations of these metrics to the comparable GAAP measures, please see the slides that accompany this webcast which are available on the Investor Relations website at ir.hii.com.